kiddouk/blog/_posts/2014-02-01-how-i-boost-my-productivity-as-a-developer.md

 You know it, I became a huge defender of Emacs.
 Some people will tell you that you will spend more time configuring your Emacs rather than using it.
 It's arguably true.
-But people tend to miss the point that by doing so, you are adapting the most precious tool a developer can have to your needs (instead of spending time adapting to your tool).
+But people tend to miss the point.
+By doing so, you are adapting the most precious tool you have to your needs, instead of spending time adapting to your tool.
 Note that this is not bound to Emacs and you can do the same with many many other text editors.
 The point is, while developing, there always has been some stuff that annoyed me.
 For example, I wanted a way to re-run my unit tests automatically on my machine each time I modified more than 10% of a file.
 This is now history.
 My Emacs does it, and report back to me only when things get dirty.
-I also like properly documented functions, so I made sure that I have the proper templates in place for function documentations upfront in my code using [yasnippet](https://github.com/capitaomorte/yasnippet).
+I also like documented functions.
+I made sure that I have the proper templates in place for function documentations upfront in my code using [yasnippet](https://github.com/capitaomorte/yasnippet).
 Every time you run into a small *repetitive* annoyance in your work flow, address it with a little piece of code (or configuration).
-In the long run, it will give you time to focus on what it is important: crafting your code properly.
+In the long run, it will give you time to focus on what it is important: crafting your code.

 ## Use an offline TO-DO list ##